-Cass Information Systems, Inc. ("Cass" or the "Company") is a leading provider of payment and information processing services to large manufacturing, distribution and retail enterprises across the United States.
+Cass Information Systems, Inc. ("Cass" or the "Company") is a leading provider of payment and information processing services to large manufacturing, distribution and retail enterprises across the United States with operating locations in Missouri, Ohio, Massachusetts, South Carolina and Florida.
 The Company provides transportation invoice rating, payment processing, auditing, accounting and transportation information to many of the nation's largest companies.
 It is also a processor and payer of energy invoices, including electricity, gas, waste, and other facility related expenses.
 Additionally, Cass competes in the telecommunications expense management market which includes bill processing, audit and payment services for telephone, data line, cellular and communication equipment expense.
 The Company, through its wholly owned bank subsidiary, Cass Commercial Bank (the "Bank"), also provides commercial banking services.
 The Bank's primary focus is to support the Company's payment operations and provide banking services to its target markets, which include privately-owned businesses and churches and church-related ministries.
 Services include commercial and commercial real estate loans, checking, savings and time deposit accounts and other cash management services.
-Other operating locations are in Bridgeton, Missouri, Columbus, Ohio, Boston, Massachusetts, Greenville, South Carolina, Wellington, Kansas, Jacksonville, Florida, and Breda, Netherlands.
-The Bank operates four branches in the St. Louis metropolitan area and one loan production office in southern California.
-The Company's headquarters and the Bank's headquarters are located in St. Louis County, Missouri.